JahnKhan/saveme-app/README.md

 This code snippet demonstrates several key aspects of the implementation:

-*   **Dynamic Vision Support:** The application dynamically enables vision support based on the loaded model.
-The `ModelConfig.SUPPORTS_VISION` flag, which is set by inspecting the model's filename, allows the app to seamlessly switch between vision-enabled and text-only models.
-The current setup of the app works only with multimodal models with vision support.
+*   **Legacy Vision Support Detection:** The application includes dynamic vision support detection based on the loaded model's filename.
+The `ModelConfig.SUPPORTS_VISION` flag is set by inspecting keywords in the model filename (like "gemma-3n", "vision", "E2B").
+This feature was implemented in earlier versions to support importing different models, but the current demo version only supports the `gemma-3n-E2B-it-int4` model with vision capabilities.
+The main screen is the camera screen, which requires vision support to capture and analyze images.
+While the code could theoretically support text-only models, this feature is not implemented in the current UI.
 *   **Model Configuration:** The `LlmInferenceOptions` are used to configure the model, setting parameters like the maximum number of tokens and the number of images that can be processed.
 *   **Session Configuration:** The `LlmInferenceSessionOptions` are used to control the model's output.
 The `topK`, `topP`, and `temperature` parameters are tuned to produce more deterministic and coherent responses.